Boy, the Michael Jackson jury is really working hard, aren't they?

 And they're objecting, you can't tell us what to do.

-There's an act out there that says we didn't have to shape our curriculum based on you.
+There's an act out there, and it says we then have to shape our curriculum based on you.

 If the federal government's paying for your school lunch program, they can tell you what you have to teach anywhere.

-But yet here in Philadelphia, every Hascruel student will be required to take separate courses in African and African American history in order to graduate.
+But yet here in Philadelphia, every Haskruel student will be required to take separate courses in African and African-American history in order to graduate.

 Both national and local officials said yesterday that they knew of no other district requiring such a course, particularly one focused on African history for graduation.

-But the School Reform Commission voted unanimously in February to offer courses in both areas at every Hascruel and said it would consider making one or both courses a graduation requirement.
+But the School Reform Commission voted unanimously in February to offer courses in both areas at every Haskruel and said it would consider making one or both courses a graduation requirement.

-Now I saw the other day also, maybe it's today that uh yes, it's today.
+Now, I saw the other day also, maybe today, that, yes, it's today.

 What is it?

-Uh uh it uh well the fastest growing minority in America is is uh Latinos.
+The fastest growing minority in America is Latinos, Hispanics.

-Yeah, 41 million his 41 million uh Hispanics, Latinos in the country, the largest minority in the country.
+41 million Hispanics, Latinos in the country, the largest minority in the country.

 So I'm asking the school district of Philadelphia, what about Hispanic history?